rodrigopv/supplychain-firewall-benchmark-hello/README.md

 Later versions may include controlled test artifacts (EICAR test file, obfuscated install hook) for research purposes.

 v1.10.0 includes an EICAR test file.
 This may trigger some AV alarms.

+v1.10.1 pushes a small update to the entrypoint with suspicious obfuscated code.